juhamyllari/make-your-mark/Documentation/DefinitionOfDone.md

 * designed
 * implemented
 * unit tested with code coverage of 80% or more
+* integrated
 * acceptance tested
-* integrated
 * pushed to Github
-* built on Travis CI with all required tests passing
+* built on Travis CI with all required tests passing.